Funding for postgraduate research

 The Department studentship pays all tuition fees as well as a stipend award for three years.
 Applicants must be eligible to pay 'home' fees.
 There will sometimes also be an opportunity to undertake teaching in the form of laboratory demonstration work in order to supplement your income.

-Applicants must have an academic offer for a place on the PhD programme in place by the closing date of relevant funding opportunities.
+To be considered you must have an academic offer for a place on the PhD in Computer Science.

 The UK government has confirmed that new doctoral loans will be available for those studying PhDs (and equivalent doctoral programmes) from 2018/19.

-The loan is a maximum of £25,000 over the duration of the course of study.
+The loan will be for a maximum of £25,000 over the duration of the course.

-The loans are available for all types of doctoral study (eg PhD, as well as all professional doctorates such as DBA, EdD), at all UK universities.
-The loan is paid directly to students in three instalments across each year of the course and can be used for course fees and living costs.
+The loans will be available for all types of doctoral study (eg PhD, as well as all professional doctorates such as DBA, EdD), at all UK universities.

 - LPDP Funding Indonesia - Full funding for students with Indonesian nationality, graduated from an accredited Indonesian university or an overseas university acknowledged by the Indonesian Higher Education Directorate (DIKTI), maximum age 40 (for PhD programme).